 Microsoft Surface Duo 2 release date

 The release date of the Surface Duo 2 is almost impossible to predict.
-The original went on sale on 10 September 2020 in the US, but there are rumours other markets might have to wait until 2021 to get their hands on the device.
+The original went on sale on 10 September 2020 in the US, before coming to the UK, France, Germany and Canada on 18 February 2021.

 Microsoft Surface Duo 2 price

-Our best indicator price comes from the current Surface Duo, and even then that's only specific to the US:
+Our best indicator of price comes from how much the current Surface Duo cost at launch:

 Microsoft Surface Duo 2 rumours